 Premises Accidents (Like Slip & Fall)

-If you’ve been injured on another person’s property, such as an injury caused by a slip and fall accident, the property owner may be responsible for your medical bills.
+If you have been injured on another person’s property, such as an injury caused by a slip and fall accident, the property owner may be responsible for your medical bills.

 Like car accidents, you must prove your injury was primarily caused by someone else’s negligence.
-This means you have to prove:
+This means you must prove:

 - The property owner or occupant caused a dangerous condition on their property